-II.A.2.
+- II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+(Core) - II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)